- Accessibility Statement

-- The information collected is subject to the same controls and uses as that collected by governmental offices visited in person, again subject to the access and confidentiality provisions of chapter 22, or to other applicable sections of the Iowa Code.
-You do not have to provide personal information to visit the web sites or download information.
-The IP (Internet Protocol) numbers of computers used to visit these sites are noted as part of our statistical analysis on use of our web sites and how to better design services and facilitate access to them.
+- The information collected is subject to the same controls and uses as that collected by governmental offices visited in person, again subject to the access and confidentiality provisions of chapter 22, or to other applicable provisions of law.
+You do not have to provide personal information to visit the websites or download information.
 No marketing databases are created nor are any commercial uses made of any such data.
 Government agencies may request personally identifiable information from you in order to provide requested services, but such information is handled as it would be on an in-person visit to a government office.

-- Various other web sites may be linked through this site.
+- Various other websites may be linked through this site.
 Private sector sites are not subject to chapter 22.
-Visitors to those sites may wish to check their privacy statements and be cautious about providing personally identifiable information.
+Visitors to those sites may wish to check privacy statements of these external websites and be cautious about providing personally identifiable information.